EUPP-benchmark/climetlab-eumetnet-postprocessing-benchmark/README.md

 fcs = ds.to_xarray()
 ```
 which download the deterministic (high-resolution) forecasts for the 2 metres temperature.
-Once obtained, the corresponding observations can be retrieved in the [xarray](http://xarray.pydata.org/en/stable/index.html) format by using the `get_observations_as_xarray` method:
+Once obtained, the corresponding observations (if available) can be retrieved in the [xarray](http://xarray.pydata.org/en/stable/index.html) format by using the `get_observations_as_xarray` method:
 ``` python
 obs = ds.get_observations_as_xarray()
 ```

-> **Remark:** For obvious reasons, observations are not available for Extreme Forecast Indices (EFI).

 ## Datasets description